Our approach

 Somatic Model of Care

-Our ‘Somatic Model of Care’ is a unique, evidence-informed framework that integrates movement, mindfulness, community connection and nervous system education.
+Our ‘Somatic Model of Care’ is a unique, evidence-informed framework that integrates movement, mindfulness, nervous system education, and community connection.
 Grounded in body-based, community-centred, and trauma-informed practice, this model supports people navigating stress, trauma, and disconnection.

 Underpinned by our commitments to community wellbeing, our approach isn’t just about individual recovery and care.
 It’s about reimagining how wellbeing is shared, sustained, and embedded across communities, services, and systems.